Saif1Shahzad/Amazon-Price-Tracker/README.md

 # Amazon Price Tracker

-Track a single Amazon product, print its current price, and email yourself when it drops below your threshold.
+Automated price monitoring for Amazon products with email alerts when prices drop below your threshold.

 ## Prerequisites

 - Python 3.13+ (tested with the bundled `venv`)
-- PowerShell (for the activation command examples)
+- PowerShell (for Windows automation via Task Scheduler)
 - An email account with SMTP access (Gmail app password recommended)

 ## Setup